1.1. In these Rules, the following words and expressions have the following meanings:

 25.6.
 Referees must report to the General Manager all cases where Clubs commence a Match late, or without eleven (11) Players on the field and also in case of their own or any Assistant Referee’s or the Fourth Official’s late arrival for any Match as soon as possible after the Match.
 Assistant Referees and Fourth Officials must also send an explanation of their late arrival to the General Manager as soon as possible after the Match.

 25.7.
-The Home Club must pay the Match Officials their fee and/or expenses on the date of the Match, in their dressing room, within a reasonable time after the conclusion of the Match.
+If a Match Official prefers being paid their expenses either in cash or by bank transfer, they must notify the Home Club of their preference at least forty eight (48) hours before the Match.
+Otherwise, the Home Club shall decide on the payment method.
+The Home Club must pay the Match Officials their fee and/or expenses either (a) in cash on the date of the Match, in their dressing room, within a reasonable time after the conclusion of the Match or (b) by bank transfer within three (3) Business Days after the Match.

 25.9.
-The scale of payments for Referees, Assistant Referees and Fourth Officials shall be determined by the FAW and notified to the Clubs by the General Manager prior to the commencement of the playing season.
+The scale of payments for Referees, Assistant Referees and Fourth Officials shall be determined by the FAW and notified to the Clubs by the General Manager prior to the commencement of the League in each Playing Season.

 25.10.
 All Match Officials shall be entitled to claim the cheapest form of rail travel available on the day of the Match or motoring expenses determined from time to time by the FAW when travelling by car.